-Sourcing: Even though it’s nowadays cultivated even outside of Crete, the outcome can often be of dubious quality.
 It took us a while to track down the marvelous young family of farmers who are Daphnis and Chloe’s suppliers.
-In their remote estate, they cultivate, naturally dry and hand-sort some of the most beautiful Dittany that we’ve tasted in years.
+They cultivate, naturally dry, and hand-sort some of the most beautiful dittany that we’ve tasted in years in their remote estate.